MustafaLotfi/Owleye/README.md

 So, a window will be opened.

-In the opened window, there are some parameters that you can change.
+In the opened window, there are some parameters that you can change:

 ## Limitations and future works